NowickiLukasz/bike-styles/README.md

     -   First Time Visitor Goals
         - As a first time visitor, I want the user to easily navigate throught the pages.
         - As a first time visitor, I want the user to easily find types of bikes, their specifications and where they can be bought online.
-        -As a fist time visitor, I want the user to be able to see if any events are happening.
+        - As a fist time visitor, I want the user to be able to see if any events are happening.

     - Returning Vistor Goals
          - As a returning visitor, I want the user to find information on how to contact us.
         - As a returning visitor, I want the user to be able to see new bikes that are being recommended.
-        -As a returning visitor, I want the user to be able to see updated events.
+        - As a returning visitor, I want the user to be able to see updated events.

     - Frequent Visitor Goals
-        -As a returning visitor, I want the user to be able to let us know what type of bikes they are interested in so that we may update the page accordingly.
+        - As a returning visitor, I want the user to be able to let us know what type of bikes they are interested in so that we may update the page accordingly.
-        -As a returning visitor, I want the user to be able to get help with videos to choose the bike they need.
+        - As a returning visitor, I want the user to be able to get help with videos to choose the bike they need.

 - Design